[Moderate revision–posted 2/9/23 (replaces 4/25/18 edition)]

 [Provided link to the Agency Agreement Form–4/17/23; no additional change to OP]

 Operating Policy and Procedure

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth policy for the establishment of agency funds in the University's accounting system.

-REVIEW: This OP will be reviewed in November of odd-numbered years by the Managing Director of Accounting Services with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in November of odd-numbered years by the Chief Accounting Officer and Controller with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. Policy Statement